-In bringing forward a new Spatial Strategy for the Local Development Plan (LDP) one of the first activities is to carry out an assessment and consideration of the importance, distribution, size and nature of existing settlements (towns and villages).
+In reviewing the Spatial Strategy for Local Development Plan 2 (LDP2) one of the first activities is to carry out an assessment and consideration of the importance, distribution, size and nature of existing settlements (towns and villages).
 The most common way to do this is through the development of a settlement hierarchy.